 • Mine closure and transition esp. working with communities to identify rehabilitation outcomes, meeting regional planning expectations, and evaluation of residual risk.

 Other relevant areas of environmental management for coal mining may be considered such as carbon sequestration from rehabilitated land and cumulative impacts.

 Some example projects of current and past scholarship recipients include:

 - Microbial Communities in an Ephemeral Stream System and the Implications of Saline Mine Discharge – University of Queensland;

 - Water quality management of Queensland coal mining activities: Developing a framework for monitoring long-term environmental effects – Central Queensland University;

 - Soil Organic matter and carbon sequestration in rehabilitated mine soils – University of Queensland; and

 - Toolbox for assessing fish habitat & health re coal & gas land practices in Fitzroy Basin – Central Queensland University.

-Applicants need to submit a brief proposal (no more than 10 pages) aligned to one or more of the 2019 Research Priorities.
-All proposals must be accompanied by a completed cover sheet.
+Applicants are required to submit a brief proposal (no more than 10 pages) aligned to one or more of the 2020 Research Priorities.
+It is mandatory that all proposals be accompanied by a completed cover sheet.

-NB a university can also submit a proposal, without an assigned student to the proposed project.
+NB a university is also able to submit a proposal, without an assigned student to the proposed project.
 More details on this can be found in the guideline document.